checkstyle/contribution/checkstyle-tester/README.md

  (optional, default is false).
 This option is used for files that are not compilable or that Checkstyle cannot parse.

+**continueOnError** (ce) - whether to fail or continue the Checkstyle run when it reports a non-zero return code.
+(optional, default is false)

 ## Outputs

 When the script finishes its work the following directory structure will be created